gabor-boros/questdb-stock-market-dashboard/README.md

 Celery, Redis, Plotly, and Dash.
 It will be a fun project with excellent charts to quickly understand the state of a system with beautiful data visualizations.

-## What are Plotly and Dash?

 Plotly defines itself as "the front end for ML and data science models", which describes it really well.
 Plotly has an "app framework" called Dash which we can use to create web applications quickly and efficiently.
 Dash abstracts away the boilerplate needed to set up a web server and several handlers for it.

 ## Project overview